aled1027/2pc/README.md

     - e.g. 010 + 010 = 001

 ## Notes and TODO
+- Add padding when neccessary to `circuit_select`.
+- See Arkady's email.
 - GR0 component
-    - make sure grabbing the correct bit for big-endian two's complement
+    - make sure grabbing the correct bit
-- double check ecg instructions on paper first
-- then debug via computer

 ### The deets
+- everything should be signed little-endian. see decision tree node less than circuit reference.
 - wdbc
     - multiplied by `10**17`
     - used `num_len = 55`